munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code method-body (1 before, 1 after)

-We use the same `function()` helper that we use to compile function declarations.
+We use the same `function()` helper that we wrote for compiling function declarations.
 That utility function compiles the subsequent parameter list and function body.
 Then it emits the code to create an ObjClosure and leave it on top of the stack.
 At runtime, the VM will find the closure there.